StackOverflowIsBetterThanAnyAI/automatic-daily-tabs/README.md

 # automatic-daily-tabs

-This script opens all tabs I opened manually at the beginning of the day previously.
+This script opens all specified tabs as soon as the Pico is injected.